DanielPollithy/danielpollithy.github.io/_posts/2019-03-28-frequent-asr-questions.md

 ## About the course

-I heard the course in the winter semester 2018/2019 by Dr. Stüker.
+I attended the course in the winter semester 2018/2019 by Dr. Stüker.
 The recordings from the year before are available on Youtube; he told us that the contents are still up-to-date.

-The general task is called **continuous speech recognition**:
+The general task is called **continuous speech recognition**.
+ASR:
 To transform a recording of human speech automatically into a string of word that can be processed by a computer.

 These were the topics with their counts from which the questions came: